 The following information guides pupils and parents through the assessment procedure:

 Initial contact with

 Parents initially speak to our Registrar who gathers some information on their child and the reasons why they are considering The Unicorn School.
-The child is then invited for a two-day assessment visit.
+The child is then invited for a one-day assessment visit.

 Gathering Background Information

 If your child is having a full diagnostic assessment, parents are asked to complete a thorough questionnaire which covers the child’s strengths and interests, developmental history, educational experience, health (including vision and hearing tests results), social and emotional background as well as the parents' concerns.

 We also ask for any other professional reports on the children.